hossein1387/BARVINN/docs/design.rst

 Feature map memory access
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

- :numref:`input_feature_map_mem_layouts` illustrates memory layout for feature maps.
+:numref:`input_feature_map_mem_layouts` illustrates the memory layout for feature maps.
 MVU expects a NHWC layout for feature map features.
 Each element should be stored in a MSB transposed format. :numref:`input_feature_map_mem_layouts` shows that each word is 64 bit.
 As a result, accessing memory at location `0` will return a 64-bit word, where each bit, belongs to the MSB bit of the first 64 channels of the feature map.
-Elements if these 64 channels are concatenated (in MSB transposed format) together to form a channel block.
+Elements of these 64 channels are concatenated (in MSB transposed format) together to form a channel block.
 The next memory address i.e `1` will return the `MSB-1` bits of the first 64 channels.
 This pattern continues until we reach the configured input precision i.e. `iprecision`.

 .. figure:: _static/input_feature_map_mem_layouts.png
   :width: 800